terramate-io/terramate-docs/cli/reference/configuration/index.md

 ## terramate.config.cloud

-The `terramate.config.cloud.location` block has no labels and is used to set the Terramate Cloud region with the following schema:
+The `terramate.config.cloud` block has no labels and is used to set the Terramate Cloud configuration with the following schema:

 | name             |      type      | description | default |
 |------------------|----------------|-------------|---------|